fenderdigital/flask-philo/documentation/source/introduction.rst

 Flask-Philo
 =============

-Utilities to build flask based microservices.
+Utilities to build Flask-based microservices.

 What is this project?
 ---------------------------